 Pseudo-units – For the purposes of MR Ch.7 ss.3.3.3.4, 3.3.3.5 and 3.3.3.8, for a pseudo-unit, the minimum loading point applicable to energy offer price revision restrictions is the computed parameter referred to as pseudo-unit minimum loading point.
 Refer to section 2.2.2 for information on how the pseudo-unit minimum loading point is derived.

-Timing of revisions – After the pre-dispatch calculation engine has initialized at the top of each hour, to ensure compliance with MR Ch.7 ss.3.3.3.8 and 3.3.3.10, revisions to increase energy offer prices for GOG-eligible resources for quantities above the minimum loading point should be avoided by the registered market participant until 30 minutes past the hour when a binding pre-dispatch advisory schedule would be issued.
+Timing of revisions – After the pre-dispatch calculation engine has initialized at the top of each hour, in accordance with MR Ch.7 s.3.3.3.14, revisions to increase energy offer prices for GOG-eligible resources for quantities above the minimum loading point by the registered market participant are prohibited until 30 minutes past the hour when a binding pre-dispatch advisory schedule would be issued.
 Revisions after 30 minutes past the hour are subject to MR Ch.7 ss.3.3.3.8 and 3.3.3.10.
 Such energy offer price revision restrictions are based on the latest dispatch data accepted and approved in the system at the top of each hour when the pre-dispatch calculation engine is initialized.

 Offering additional energy quantities previously not offered in hours subject to price restrictions – A registered market participant for GOG-eligible resources may offer additional MW quantities previously not offered for a dispatch hour that is subject to energy offer price revision restrictions in MR Ch.7 s.3.3.3.10.
 The offer price for additional MW quantities previously not offered must not exceed the maximum offer price submitted for the dispatch hour at the time the revision restriction is applied, unless circumstances exists whereby the market participant may increase the energy offer price.
 If the additional MW quantities expand the availability declaration envelope, refer to section 7.5 for more information.